ontrack-2305/ontrack_be/README.md

 - We understand that factors such as internet connectivity and device compatibility can impact access.
 We are actively working to minimize these barriers to ensure a wider reach.
 By maintaining a web application users can use public access such as libraries to use our product.
 - Given more time, we plan to collaborate closely with our intended users through interviews, surveys, and usability testing to continually improve and tailor the application to their evolving requirements.
 - To prevent misuse of our product, we would like to implement reporting mechanisms and community guidelines.
 We are committed to maintaining a safe and welcoming environment for all users.

+## Security Considerations

+While we have taken measures to ensure the security and privacy of user data, it's important to acknowledge potential security issues that may arise.
+One such issue to be aware of is related to URL manipulation in the backend of our Service-Oriented Architecture (SOA) application.

+**URL-Based Task Access:**
+In the current implementation, the task show method in the backend retrieves tasks based on the task ID, regardless of the user ID passed through the URL.
+While this approach works as expected and efficiently retrieves tasks, it raises a potential security concern.

+**Security Implication:**
+Since task IDs are unique, it's unlikely that two users will have tasks with the same ID.
+However, this design allows anyone with knowledge of the system to manipulate the URL by manually inputting random user IDs and incrementing numbers in the URL until they discover a valid task.
+This task will then be displayed with the actual user's ID.

+**Mitigation Steps:**
+For the Minimum Viable Product (MVP) phase, we have prioritized other development aspects over this issue.
+However, as we continue to enhance and refine our application, we plan to address this potential security concern by implementing additional access control mechanisms.
+These mechanisms will ensure that only authorized users can access specific tasks and data.

+While we acknowledge this security concern, we are actively working on improving the security of our application to provide a safe and secure user experience.
+We appreciate your understanding as we continue to enhance the system's security features.

 ## Authors
 - Artemy Gibson [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white) ](https://github.com/algibson1) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white) ](https://www.linkedin.com/in/artemy-gibson/)
 - Anna Wiley [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white) ](https://github.com/awiley33) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white) ](https://www.linkedin.com/in/annawiley/)